Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Introduction

 \subsection{Acknowledgements}

 The attentive reader easily realizes our debt to the work of Katz \cite{Katz-CM}, Bannai-Kobayashi \cite{Bannai-Kobayashi} and Beilinson-Levin \cite{BeilinsonLevin}.
-We thank Blasius for pointing out an inaccuracy in an earlier version of this paper and for very useful remarks, which led to several improvements.
-We gratefully acknowledge the support of the SFB Higher Invariants in Regensburg.
+We thank Don Blasius for pointing out an inaccuracy in an earlier version of this paper and for many very useful remarks, which led to several improvements.
+We thank Yuhao Zhang for a list of misprints and Han-Ung Kufner for many comments and discussions.
+We are especially grateful to the referees of this paper, whose extremely careful reading allowed to catch inaccuracies and several misprints and helped a lot to improve the readability of this paper.
+Further, we gratefully acknowledge the support through the SFB Higher Invariants in Regensburg during the work on this paper.

-After the results of this work were completed, we were kindly informed by Bergeron that he together with Charollois and Garcia obtained also integrality results for critical $L$-values of Hecke $L$-functions, but with a completely different method.
+After the results of this work were completed, we were kindly informed by Bergeron that he together with Charollois and Garcia obtained also integrality results for critical $L$-values of Hecke $L$-functions for extensions of an imaginary quadratic field, but with a completely different method (see \cite{BCG} and \cite{BCG2}).
 The first named author thanks Bergeron for an invitation to Paris and interesting discussions with him and Charollois about the different approaches used.